 Applications for the shapewave technology are numerous.
 Objects moving through water like boat hulls, boards and canoes, or through air like wings, sails, rotor blades and kites, will benefit from unmatched shape precision, combined with high stiffness, rigidity and a small packed down volume, all at low costs and with short development cycles.
 We're keeping an ever growing list of potential applications that is starting to look so wild we're adapting to the idea that the first commercial application won't even be on the list.

-Keep an eye on this page to see what's in store for shapewave!
+While the www.shapewave.tech is being constructed we welcome you to keep an eye on this page to see what's in store for the shapewave project!

 Investor inquiries can be directed to Rudo Enserink.